KDE/digikam-doc/README.md

 # Compilation

-To compile DocBook files under Linux run these steps from a console:
+If you checkout this git repository, DocBook files can be compiled under Linux from a console using this steps:

 - bootstrap.sh
 - cd build